 A COMPLETE GUIDE TO TYPES OF HOISTS

-Overhead cranes offer a safe and efficient way to transport materials or product from one point to another in a facility, workshop or warehouse where loads are heavy—typically measured in tonnage.
+overhead cranes offer a safe and efficient way to transport materials or product from one point to another in a facility, workshop or warehouse where loads are heavy—typically measured in tonnage.
 While structurally, the runway and bridge rails of a crane provide the framework for the mechanism, it is the hoist who’s job it is to do the actual moving and lifting.
 No small job!
 Overhead cranes are installed near the ceiling of a facility for optimum clearance and the hoist lowers a hook from a chain or wire rope to pick up the load.
 Hoists glide along the length of a crane girder or it straddles two in heavier duty cases, either along the top (called top running) or attached to the bottom I-beam(s) if overhead space is limited (called under running).
 The hoist lifts objects secured onto the attached hook by chain, a woven fabric or wire rope sling or by one of several types of below-the-hook devices such as a spreader beam that serves to evenly distribute the weight of a load.

 What is a Hoist?